enigmatry/entry-angular-building-blocks/libs/entry-components/theming-configuration.md

 - `on`: Contains property for the toggle in its active state.
 - `off`: Contains property for the toggle in its inactive state.
-  - `background`: Sets the toggle's handler and track background color based on activated(on) or deactivated(off) state of toggle
+  - `background`: Sets the toggle's handler and track background color based on activated(on) or deactivated(off) state of toggle.
+If transparent is passed, it will be ignored and primary background will be applied.

 ```scss
 $custom-theme: (